Safety of Red Light Therapy in Pregnancy

 There is a LOT to this topic and I’ve written extensively on this type of medicine recently.

 Years ago Dr Michel Odent and I shared some emails about fascinating research on using blue light on women to reduce preterm labor contractions - read more here about light and melatonin.
 At the time it seemed a bit ‘Star Trekky’…could a harmless light really stop preterm labor?
+Can the lighting in your hospital slow your labor?
+Yes.

 Make More Energy to Grow Your Baby and Support Your Health

 Pregnancy is a time of excitement, anticipation, and countless changes for expectant moms.
 While the experience is undeniably exciting and enjoyable for most it also places a significant metabolic strain on a woman's body as it works tirelessly to nurture and sustain new life.
 When compared with ulta-marathon runners, Tour de France cyclists and other extreme sporting events - pregnant women use more energy every day!
 No wonder pregnancy can leave us exhausted and depleted in postpartum.
-Throughout a pregnancy, creating and carrying a baby requires a staggering 49,753 dietary calories—the equivalent of 199 Snickers bars!
+Throughout a pregnancy, creating and carrying a baby requires a staggering 49,753 dietary calories - the equivalent of 199 Snickers bars!
 In new research (May 2024) researchers found that a woman needs about 182.48 extra calories daily throughout pregnancy.
 Dietitian Natalie Mokari explains that calorie needs increase as pregnancy progresses: approximately 350 extra calories daily in the second trimester and 450 in the third.
 Breastfeeding adds another 450 to 500 calories per day.

 So, how does red light therapy fit into this?
 Red light therapy supports the metabolic load of pregnancy by enhancing mitochondrial function, which helps your body produce more ATP with less oxygen.
 Mitochondria takes all of your food and turns it into energy - but ONLY when the mitochondria is working properly.
-If you’re feeling constantly exhausted your mito probably needs a boost of red light as it’s estimated that most Americans have some level of metabolic disfunction.
+If you’re feeling constantly exhausted your mito probably needs a boost of red light as it’s estimated that most Americans have some level of metabolic dysfunction.
 Healthy mitochondria boost energy levels, reduces fatigue, and helps your body manage the intense demands of pregnancy and parenting.

 Of course, adequate nutrition, stress management, exercise and rest are also important for your mitochondria to work properly.